Allan-gitrepos/My_resume/README.md

 # Plant Breeder & Data analyst

 #### Summary:
 Ph.D. in Plant Breeding and Genetics with 6 years of research experience in genetics, genomics, and data analysis of crop plants.
-Skilled in experimental design, statistical analysis, and development of R packages for plant breeding applications.
+Skilled in experimental design, statistical analysis, handling large genomic data and development and deployment of R/Shiny packages for plant breeding applications.
 Interested in a research or industry role involving genetics, plant breeding, bioinformatics, or Artificial Intelligence for plant breeding.
 #### Publication Statistics:
 Cumulative Impact Factor: **34.171**